 The attacking team must have a player in each wide channel to score.

 Progression 2 | Outside Floaters

-Players can bounce off target players on outside, 1 touch finish, defenders drop further.
+Players can bounce off target players on the outside, 1 touch finish, defenders drop further.

 Progression 3 | Central Area

-- Must get played through central area, encouraging DFs to retract again (DF Decisions)
+Must get played through the central area, encouraging DFs to retract again (DF Decisions)

 Defensive Compactness | Sliding Together | Forcing Direction | Decision To Press | Quality in Possession.

 Extra - How to become a compact defensive unit

 Compact defending is a strategy that involves maintaining a tight, organised defensive structure in order to make it difficult for the opposing team to penetrate and create scoring chances.
 At the highest level of soccer, compact defending typically involves the following elements: